~ a short story

-“Yes, Matthias,” Mort confirmed.
+“Yes, Matt,” Mort confirmed.
 Matthias knew he likely couldn’t confirm all of it.
 There were certain things only he now knew.
 Somehow.

 He continued, “And yet.
 This wasn’t my life.
 I know my life.
 This is some kind of coalescing of my past, with another’s actions… it cannot make sense.
-It’s a dream, but it’s real… And I am here now, with my hand on a trigger to a gun I have designed but never held.”
+It’s a dream, but it’s real… And I am here now, with my hand on a trigger to a gun I have designed but never truly considered firing.”

 The attendant looked to Mort.
 Mort listened to his friend attentively.